folkenrothk/WebDev-SimonGame/README.md

 [![It was LIT](https://img.youtube.com/vi/G6p7zRsECaI/maxresdefault.jpg)](https://www.youtube.com/watch?v=G6p7zRsECaI)

-To do this, we will learn the basics of Javscript, namely `events` and `functions`.
+To do this, we will learn the basics of Javascript, namely `events` and `functions`.
 This will fall in line with our understanding that HTML and CSS largely _mean_ things and that Javascript _does_ things.
 However, there are a few steps that we'll look at along the way, namely: